 Fruits and Vegetables

-Fruits and vegetables are top sources of antioxidants -- nutrients that promote your body's ability to fight off infections and disease.
-In addition to supplying nutrients, garlic, watercress, celery, pickles, onions, lemons and parsley reduce mucus production, according to the University of Maryland Medical Center, or UMMC.
-Avoid cabbage, potatoes and bananas, which might accelerate mucus production.
+Fruits and vegetables are top sources of antioxidants — nutrients that promote your body's ability to fight off infections and disease.
+In addition to supplying nutrients, garlic, watercress, celery, pickles, onions, lemons and parsley reduce mucus production, according to the Lung Institute.
+Avoid cabbage, corn and corn products, potatoes and bananas, which might accelerate mucus production.
 Fruits and vegetables particularly rich in antioxidants include berries, citrus fruits, tomatoes, leafy greens, broccoli, brussels sprouts, bell peppers and winter squash.

 Olive oil is a valuable source of unsaturated, heart-healthy fat.
 According to a report published in "Anti-Inflammatory and Anti-Allergy Agents in Medicinal Chemistry" in June 2010, the substance oleocanthal in olive oil produces effects similar to the anti-inflammatory drug ibuprofen, which is often used to reduce bronchitis symptoms.
 If you're prone to mucus, try swapping saturated fat sources in your diet, such as butter and margarine, out for olive oil.
 Because fats promote nutrient absorption, consume olive oil with nutritious foods, such as leafy green salads and whole grains, for added benefits.

 Warm fluids provide soothing dietary options.
 Because they promote hydration, sipping fluids throughout the day might help your body flush toxins out through urine, allowing you to heal faster.
-Chicken soup, broth and tea can also reduce throat pain and loosen mucus.
+Chicken soup, broth and tea can also be mucus reducing foods.
 Choose noncaffeinated fluids over coffee and soft drinks, which are less hydrating and might disrupt your ability to rest.
 Avoid thick, creamy soups and beverages, which might thicken mucus.